Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/8-admin-app/readme.md

 # ODS / API Admin App

-> [!WARNING]
-> June 2024: On behalf of the Ed-Fi community, we are pleased to announce the release of Admin App v3.3.1.
+Note: June 2024: On behalf of the Ed-Fi community, we are pleased to announce the release of Admin App v3.3.1.
 This version is compatible with ODS/API versions 3.4 to 6.2.

 ## Overview